 The gospel reading from Luke further reinforces this message of discipline.
 Jesus is asked about who will be saved.
 Presumably the question is about who is part of the resurrection of the righteous as we have been discussing.
 Jesus responds by encouraging those listening to enter through a narrow gate.
 Like the reading from Hebrews this is about being on a straight and narrow path.
 Many people want to take an easy route, something that doesn’t require hard work, it is the easy way.
 Jesus tells us to strive to enter the narrow gate, this requires discipline training discussed above, we should have discipline to remain on the straight path.
 We should work hard to become the righteous of God and trust that we will be saved.
 Jesus goes on to describe a locked door and those on the outside not being known by those at the banquet.
 To be let in we must have a relationship with God, we must behave as a son or daughter, we must train and use discipline to be close to God and to travel the narrow path.
 Participation in the great banquet can be ours if we have discipline.
 This discipline trains us to know God and serve others, putting others first and taking the last position.
 Jesus will talk about being invited up from a low position at the banquet to a higher position.
 He says the last shall be first, but being last requires discipline, training in knowing God and serving others.
 Then we will recline at the table of the kingdom of God, we will be in the resurrection of the righteous.

 It is through a disciplined life that we learn to put others first.
 This allows Jesus to come along and pull us to a seat of higher position, taking us from self-sacrificing last to first.
-Click To Tweet
+Share on XResurrection of the righteous

 In the resurrection of the righteous a decision is made about our worthiness to be among the righteous.
 Can we afford not to be considered righteous?
 We see from the reading in Hebrews that it through discipline we obtain the peaceful fruit of the righteous.
 This has been our message, to be righteous in the eyes of God so we may be part of the resurrection of the righteous.